Input mode and Output mode

 Today I wanted to share a concept I got from an acquaintance (shout outs to R.), that he calls Input mode and output mode.

 In short, he identified two ways to operate, or two moods within his usual routine.

 Input mode is all about discovering stuff, increasing knowledge, absorbing information and finding novel, interesting stuff and ideas.
-On the other hand, Output mode is the creative force of making new things.
+Output mode is the creative force of making new things.
 Getting to work and creating something where nothing was before.